bloominstituteoftechnology/Intro-Django/guides/day1.md

 * Replace [nameofproject] with the name of your project
 * The . tells it to create the project in the current directory.
 Otherwise, it would create a project in a subdirectory called [name_of_project].
-We don’t need that because we want the repo folder to be the root
+We don’tcd need that because we want the repo folder to be the root

 Verify that the [name_of_project] folder was created and has boilerplate files